Special counsel Mueller's team says Paul Manafort lied to investigators, breaking plea deal

 Federal prosecutors asked a judge on Monday to sentence former Trump campaign chairman Paul Manafort, saying he broke his plea agreement by lying to the FBI and investigators for special counsel Robert Mueller.

-Manafort, 69, was convicted of eight counts of tax evasion and bank fraud in a trial in February.
-In September, he agreed to cooperate with Mueller's investigation when he pleaded guilty to two new counts and admitted his guilt to 10 counts outstanding from his earlier trial in Virginia.
+Manafort, 69, was convicted of eight counts of tax evasion and bank fraud in February.
+In September, he agreed to cooperate with Mueller's investigation when he pleaded guilty to two new counts and admitted his guilt to 10 counts outstanding from the earlier trial in Virginia.

 "After signing the plea agreement, Manafort met with the government on numerous occasions and answered the government's questions.
 Manafort has provided information to the government in an effort to live up to his cooperation obligations," his lawyers said in the documents.